You don’t have to go through the hassle of actually owning student accommodation in order to make money from it.

 To sell your pods you would need to go back to the company that sold them to you.
-At that point the pods are second hand with no rental guarantees so the amount they will be willing to pay for them will be less than your initial investment, leaving the property devalued.
+At that point, the pods are without rental guarantees, so the amount you receive will be less than your initial investment.

-Another drawback he points out is that, for now, they’re only available on cash purchase meaning you can’t borrow money against them.
+Another drawback that Davidson points out is that, for now, they’re only available on cash purchase meaning you can’t borrow money for them.
 For this reason, the entry level price into this market is much higher than a buy-to-let investment.

-Go in with your eyes open if you’re thinking of investing in purpose built student accommodation blocks.
-Equally be prepared for the return to drop once the guaranteed period is over.
+Go in prepared for high costs if you’re thinking of investing in purpose built student accommodation blocks.
+Equally, be prepared for the return to drop once the guaranteed period is over.
 Remember, if it sounds too good to be true, it probably is.

 By investing in the company’s shares, you would be able to invest in student accommodation but only as it relates to the company.
-You would, therefore, be investing in the potential success of the company as opposed to the market in general.
+You would, therefore, be investing in the potential success of the company (UNITE) as opposed to the student accommodation market in general.

 The CEO of Assetz Plc, Stuart Law, suggests another way to support a company developing student accommodation is through peer-to-peer lending.
 In this scenario you would lend money to a company working on a student accommodation project.
 This form of retail investments enables the developer to build the property while also ensuring you yield a profit from your investment.